 - 26 paid or credited PRSI contributions in the relevant tax year and 26 paid PRSI contributions in the tax year before the relevant tax year.

-The relevant tax year is the second last complete tax year before the benefit year in which you receive your payment.
+The relevant tax year is the second last complete tax year before the benefit year in which you make your claim.
+For 2016, the relevant tax year is 2014.
 The benefit year starts on the first Monday in January.

 Long-term social insurance payments (e.g. Widow's,Widower's or Surviving Civil Partner's (Contributory) Pension, State Pension (Contributory), etc.) also require that you have a minimum number of paid PRSI contributions to qualify, as well as reaching a yearly average of paid and credited contributions over an extended period.